24 hour Workers Comp and Health Insurance Policy Fades Away

 I have adjusted Occ Acc (Occupational Accident) policies for offshore captives.
 Applying a Work Comp investigation to those claims caused great concern as the policies were “taking all comers” and “paying for all accidents.”
 Denial of a claim became a tenuous position to take with what was a disability policy, not a Workers Comp policy and coverage.

-The most effective way to combine health care and Workers Comp comes from employers in a state demanding change of the status quo.
+The most effective way to combine health care and Workers Comp comes from employers in a state demanding a change of the status quo.
 Until then, a 24 hour workers comp and health insurance policy will still be in the rearview mirror.

 ©J&L Risk Management Inc Copyright Notice